Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Introduction

-In Section~\ref{secdB} we start with a brief review of the theory of de Branges spaces.
+The present paper pursues a different approach.
+We utilize de Branges' theory of Hilbert spaces of entire functions in order to obtain an inverse uniqueness theorem for the spectral measure.
+More precisely, we apply de Branges' subspace ordering theorem to conclude that the de Branges spaces associated with Schr\"{o}dinger operators with a common spectral measure are equal.
+Therefore, we will first provide a brief review of the theory of de Branges spaces in Section~\ref{secdB}.
 For a detailed discussion we refer to de Branges' book~\cite{dBbook}.
-The following section introduces the de Branges spaces associated with a self-adjoint Schr\"{o}dinger operator as above.
-The core of this section is quiet similar to~\cite[Section~3]{remling} (see also~\cite{remling2}) with the sole difference that we do not assume the left endpoint to be regular.
-Section~\ref{secdBuniq} is devoted to our uniqueness result for the spectral measure.
-Finally, in the last section we apply our result to perturbed Bessel operators.
+The following section introduces de Branges spaces associated with a self-adjoint Schr\"{o}dinger operator as above.
+The core of this section is quite similar to~\cite[Section~3]{remling} (see also~\cite{remling2}) with the only difference that we do not assume the left endpoint to be regular.
+Section~\ref{secdBuniq} is devoted to our inverse uniqueness theorem for the spectral measure.
+Finally, we apply our results to perturbed spherical Schr\"{o}dinger (or Bessel) operators.